DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/05-27 Level Design Modular Kit Plans.md

 ![](<../../../_Meta/Attachments/Pasted image 20250526214043.png>)

-- There is also another wall in hit kit we can use as a half-width half-height wall (make it 5m wide x 5m tall)
+- There is also another wall in his kit we can use as a half-width half-height wall (make it 5m wide x 5m tall)

  ![](<../../../_Meta/Attachments/Pasted image 20250526214240.png>)

-- These candle stands are cool
+- These candle stands are cool as props, too

 ![](<../../../_Meta/Attachments/Pasted image 20250526214341.png>)

 #### Brian
 - Something I like from Brian's level is the idea of having balconies that overlook the main room.
-These balconies are inaccessible and just there for visual interest.
+These balconies are inaccessible and are just there for visual interest.
 - The fences are also a nice touch, but I'm not sure how well they'll align with the grid / align with the other pieces.
 - For the large hallway w/ the section that has the large floating mana crystal, that mana crystal is cool as a unique piece that only appears in some levels.
 - Brian's kit has a lot of unique pieces that are great for adding detail, but for right now we'll focus on the more basic pieces from the other kits.